eclipsesource/ide-ai-assistant/README.md

 or

-launching with the vscode configuration `Theia IDE` and starting the backend workspace seperatly Vscode will also automatically launch chrome.
+launching with the vscode configuration `Theia IDE` and starting the backend workspace separately Vscode will also automatically launch chrome.

 ## Running the browser example